Philippus/elastic4s/README.md

 The example above uses simple documents just for clarity of reading; the usual optional settings can still be used.
 See more information on the [bulk page](guide/bulk.md).

-#### Other
+## Other

 There are other DSLs in play.
-Validate, update, percolate, and explain all have a DSL that is very easy to understand and can be understood from the source.
+Validate, percolate, and explain all have a DSL that is very easy to understand and can be understood from the source.
 They work in similar ways to the others.
 Examples will be added in due course.

-#### Synchronous Operations
+## Synchronous Operations

 All operations are normally async.
 To switch to a sync client called .sync on the client object.
 Then all requests will block until the operations has completed.
 Eg,
 ```scala